AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-video360/c-html5-aem-video360-customizingviewer/r-html5-aem-video360-customize-embedshare.md

 >
 >This button supports the `state` attribute selector, which can be used to apply different skins to different button states.

-In addition, both buttons share the same common CSS class which can contain CSS settings that are the same for other dialog box buttons:
+In addition, both buttons share common CSS class which can contain CSS settings that are the same for other dialog box buttons:

 ```
 .s7video360viewer .s7embeddialog .s7dialogfooter .s7button